leon-liang/check24-tippspiel-challenge/README.md

 1. The frontend is available at [http://localhost:3000](http://localhost:3000).
    The backend is available at [http://localhost:8000](http://localhost:8000).
    The backend documentation is available at [http://localhost:8000/swagger/index.html](http://localhost:8000/swagger/index.html)
+1. (Optionally) Run `task seed` to seed the database with sample data

 Use the following credentials to authenticate Swagger UI: